 - Bibliography: a bibliography of sources that support the research project

-- Letter of Support Information: the name of a faculty member/sponsor (sponsor must separately submit a letter of support via this online form) If the applicant's research project is for a course-related project, the course instructor should be the faculty sponsor.
+- Letter of Support Information: the name of a faculty member/sponsor (sponsor must separately submit a letter of support.
+Be sure to let your reference know to expect an email message from submittable.com.
+The email will be generated when you complete your submission.
+The email will include a link to upload the reference letter.
+Your reference does not need to have a submittable account to upload your letter.
+If the applicant's research project is for a course-related project, the course instructor should be the faculty sponsor.
 If the research project is for a job, volunteer project or some other non-course related project then a faculty advisor (professor, lecturer, graduate student instructor), work supervisor or some other appropriate mentor can supply the support of documentation.